forestpeas/Algorithms/Algorithms/LeetCode/Notes/cheat sheet.md

 Stack.

+**343. Integer Break**:  Given a positive integer *n*, break it into the sum of at least two positive integers and maximize the product of those integers.
+Return the maximum product you can get.

+DP or Math.

 **347. Top K Frequent Elements**: Given a non-empty array of integers, return the `k` most frequent elements.
 Your algorithm's time complexity must be better than O(n log n), where n is the array's size.

 Buckets! `buckets`'s index is frequency, e.g. `buckets[3]` contains the numbers that appear 3 times.